MNK Seljak Livno

 MNK Seljak Livno is a futsal club from Livno, Bosnia and Herzegovina.
-It competes in Premier Futsal League of Bosnia and Herzegovina and is one of most illustrious clubs in the country.
+It competes in Premier Futsal League of Bosnia and Herzegovina and is one of the most illustrious clubs in the country.

 History

 Club played in Yugoslavian futsal league and reached stars in last years of Yugoslavia.
 First, in 1989–90 season club reached final and lost to Uspinjača Zagreb 2–0, in final played in Srijemska Mitrovica.

 Biggest achievement

 Next year, Seljak qualified to final once again, and once again Uspinjača was the opponent.
 This time Seljak won 1-0 and revenged for loss in previous year.
 Final was played in Zagreb, Uspinjača's home.
 This was last season of Yugoslavian league.

 European elite

 In 1991, Seljak took part in Futsal European Clubs Championship, held in Madrid.
 After defeating Italian side Roma RCB 7–5, Seljak lost to Portuguese champion Freixeiro 6-4 and finished second in group.
 In semifinal Seljak lost 10–2 to Interviu Lloyd's, now known as Inter Movistar.
 In third-place match Seljak defeated Hungarian champion Magyar Mugy 11–7.